Danvers, Illinois: Later years

 In 1870 the population of Danvers was 356.
 By 1900 it had climbed to 607 and by 1950 to 762.
 By 2000 it was over 1,100, meaning that unlike many similar places, the town had grown more rapidly than at any earlier period.
 Much of this increase in population was due to a substantial number of people who found the town a pleasant residential base when working in Bloomington-Normal or Peoria.

-In the late nineteenth and twentieth centuries, Danvers was the home of Dr. F. J. Parkhurst's distinctive alcohol treatment facility, the Willowbark Institute.
-Beginning in 1880 the doctor sought to treat addiction to strong spirits by administering small amounts of alcohol, followed by a stiff dose of foul-tasting willowbark extract.
+In the late nineteenth and twentieth centuries, Danvers was the home of Dr. F. J. Parkhurst's distinctive alcohol treatment facility, the Willow Bark Institute.
+Beginning in 1880 the doctor sought to treat addiction to strong spirits by administering small amounts of alcohol, followed by a stiff dose of foul-tasting willow-bark extract.
 Parkhurst's facility operated until about 1920 and was revived by others from 1935 to the early 1950s.

 Danvers was also distinctive for its drift gas wells.
 During the last glacial epoch, vegetation was buried by ice-carried soil.
 Its decay produced gas that could be tapped in shallow wells and used for some domestic purposes.
 At one time there were more than seventy such wells in the Danvers area.

 The village is currently home to a cooperative grain elevator, two bars, a bank, and a gas station.